 Shaped silicone implants are filled with a very thick silicone material.
 This material is very thick and bulges very little if the implant shell is disrupted.
 Gummy bear implants are firmer than traditional silicone gel implants and can be felt a little more in the breast.
 Otherwise, the above considerations about silicone implants are similar to gummy bear implants.
 Cohesive, gummy bear, gel implants are now also available in round shapes.

 About the Keller Funnel Implant Device

-Introduced and used by Dr. Connall since 2009, the Funnel has been used successfully by Esprit® Cosmetic Surgeons in well over 1,000 breast augmentation and reconstruction procedures.
+Introduced and used by Dr. Connall since 2009, the Funnel has been used successfully by Esprit® Cosmetic Surgeons in thousands of breast augmentation and reconstruction procedures.
 The Funnel is versatile in its ability to be used for both breast augmentation and reconstruction procedures, and can be sized to work with all types of breast implants.